http-party/http-server/README.md

 `-r` or `--robots` Provide a /robots.txt (whose content defaults to `User-agent: *\nDisallow: /`)

+`--overlay` Add an overlay folder.
+Any requested file is previously searched in this folder and if does not exists then is searched in the default root folder.

 `-h` or `--help` Print this list and exit.

 ## Magic Files